KolorowyAleksander/ean-projekt/README.md

 # ean-projekt
-interval arithmetic
-classroom project - the assignment was to solve different problems (in this case finding polynomial roots)
+Classroom project - the assignment was to solve different problems using interval arithmetics (in this case finding polynomial roots)